Personality disorders

-A personality is an individual’s mode of thinking, feeling, interacting, and behavioral tendencies that diverse them from other people.
-During the developmental stages of life, someone’s personality is greatly influenced by various experiences, environmental factors (where they grew up, their lifestyle), and hereditary characteristics.
+A personality is an individual's mode of thinking, feeling, interacting, and behavioral tendencies that diverses them from other people.
+During the developmental stages of life, someone's personality is greatly influenced by various experiences, environmental circumstances (where they grew up, their lifestyle), and hereditary characteristics.
 Typically, once a person has fully developed, their personality never changes.
 A personality disorder may cause turmoil and restlessness at home, work, and school causing the person to have difficulty functioning in society over time.
-This is why seeking out personality disorder treatment is essential.

 What are Personality Disorders?

-a person with borderline personality disorder getting treatment at Transformations Treatment Center Personality disorders tend to be long-term patterns, habits, internal experiences that significantly veer from cultural expectations.
+Personality disorders tend to be long-term patterns, habits, internal experiences that significantly veer from cultural expectations.
 These patterns of behavior, experience, and social interactions typically begin to occur during the late stages of adolescence and continue into early adulthood.
-In most cases, someone suffering from mental health conditions such as a personality disorder may have difficulty functioning normally and experience a decline in their mental health.
+In most cases, someone suffering from a personality disorder may have difficulty functioning normally and experience a decline in their mental health.
 If left untreated, they can last a lifetime with severe symptoms.
 In nearly all cases, personality disorders affect people in two or more of these areas:

 • Complex self-image or view of others